Why can it also be interesting for musicians who do not (yet) earn big money to look at promotion agencies?

 This cosmos includes music publishers, record companies, promotion agencies (TV, print, radio, online, social media), distribution providers, artist managers, labels or booking agencies, ticketing and merchandising, event technology, (freelance) tour managers, collecting societies, further music agencies and many more.
-Covering all areas in one article would go beyond the scope of this article (at this point we would like to refer you to the book All You Need To Know About The Music Business by D. Passman).
-Our mission is to strengthen "DIY" artists in particular and that's why we focus on a topic that concerns many musicians and will concern you sooner or later: Promotion agencies.
+Covering all areas at the same time would go beyond the scope of this article (at this point we would like to refer you to the book All You Need To Know About The Music Business by D. Passman) and our mission is to strengthen "DIY" artists in particular.
+That's why we focus on a topic that concerns many musicians and will concern you sooner or later: Promotion agencies.

 First of all, whether you want to hire someone to take over marketing activities for you, be it social media, booking, merchandising, promotion or other management tasks etc. depends entirely on at what point you currently in your career are and, of course, what your financial situation looks like.

 In this day and age, it is absolutely necessary for artists to have a digital affinity and to take care of project management in addition to releasing music.
 This is unavoidable in a professional career.
 Music promotion is central to this.